Holiday season: Spark joy, not a fire

 Eat, drink, be merry and stay safe

-Over the holidays, you may be entertaining guests, and it’s easy to get distracted — taking your eye off fire hazards.
-While cooking, stay in the kitchen so you don’t lose track of time while visiting with relatives in the living room.
-Or at least set a reliable and loud alarm on your phone, watch or kitchen timer that everyone will hear.
+Over the holidays, you may be entertaining guests, and it’s easy to get distracted and grow lax with holiday fire safety prevention.
+While cooking, stay in the kitchen so you don’t lose track of time when visiting with guests, or set a reliable and loud alarm that everyone will hear.
 It’s one thing to burn the turkey — it’s another to burn down the house.

-By staying aware and following some basic safety precautions, you can significantly reduce the fire risk over the holidays.
+By staying aware and practicing fire safety during the holidays, you can protect your home, family, guests, pets, and neighbors so everyone can have a safe and happy holiday season.
 You’ll protect your home, family, guests, pets and neighbours — so everyone can have a safe and happy holiday season.

-And, of course, make sure you have the right insurance coverage and protection in place.
-Speak with your insurance broker to review the details of your policy and update it as necessary.
+During the holidays, it’s important that your home is protected, and aside from following these fire safety tips for the holiday season, speak with your insurance broker to review the details of your policy and update it as necessary.
 Happy holidays!

 Read next: Are condo fires on the rise?
 How you can prevent them